VictorNugraha/VictorNugraha/README.md

 <!--
 **VictorNugraha/VictorNugraha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I have 2 years plus experienced in Product role with a demonstrated history of working in B2C & B2B Company to conduct product analysis and product management, with additional Data Science certified skill from Hacktiv8 Indonesia and Algoritma Data Science School in R and Python languages to discover the hidden information in vast amount of data and develop various kinds of machine learning model.

 Here are some ideas to get you started: